Is St. Louis a Good Place to Live? Moving to Missouri

 Washington University in St. Louis is a community of driven individuals eager to learn and lead with an enrollment of 7,653 in fall of 2020.
 Other notable universities in the area include the University of Missouri-St. Louis, Saint Louis University, Maryville University, Harris-Stowe State University and more.

 A major industry in St. Louis is health care biotechnology.
 Many entrepreneurs and scientists flooded to the area to work in some exceptional organizations including CORTEX, The Donald Danforth Plant Science Center, The Missouri Botanical Garden, just to name a few.
 St. Louis is also home to Fortune 500 and Fortune 1000 companies.

 If you’re a fan of sports, you’ll like St. Louis.
-The city is home to the St. Louis Blues (NHL), who won the Stanley Cup in 2019, St. Louis City SC (MLS) scheduled to start playing in 2023, and the 11-time World Series Champions St. Louis Cardinals (MLB).
+The city is home to the St. Louis Blues (NHL), who won the Stanley Cup in 2019, St. Louis City SC (MLS), and the 11-time World Series Champion St. Louis Cardinals (MLB).